Introduction: understanding directory ecosystems

 - Social profile fit

 Set up Google Alerts for your business name and address variations.
-This free tool can catch mentions on websites that specialized citation tools might miss, including news articles, blog posts, and industry publications.
+This free tool can catch mentions on websites that specialized citation tools miss, including news articles, blog posts, and industry publications.

 - Assessment: Audit current directories and information consistency